 Varieties of the Polish Chicken Breed

-Polish were first recognized by the American Poultry Association in 1874, whereas the British Poultry Standards recognized the breed in 1865.
+The breed was first recognized by the American Poultry Association in 1874, whereas the British Poultry Standards recognized the breed in 1865.

-At present, there are 7 different Polish chicken colors recognized in the United States for large fowl and 6 for bantam.
+At present, there are 7 different Polish chicken colors recognized in the United States for large fowl and 6 for bantam (2).
 Four of these apply to both bearded and non-bearded types of Polish, while two apply to non-bearded Polish only.
 In the UK, there are nine recognized varieties that apply to both bearded and non-bearded Polish.

 Golden Polish Chicken (A.K.A.
 Golden Laced Polish)

-According to the American Poultry Association, female Golden Polish chickens are a greyish-buff color that varies from light to dark.
+Female Golden Polish chickens are a greyish-buff color that varies from light to dark.
 The fore part of the neck and breast has a salmon hue, and the tail is black with grey accents.
 Their wings are brown and have black highlights over a grey color.

 Male Golden Polish chickens have a creamy white color to their heads and hackles, a golden back, and golden wings with black and white accents.
-Black dominates the fore parts of their necks, breasts, bodies and tails.
+Black dominates the fore parts of their necks, breasts, bodies, and tails.

 The beak for both female and male Golden Polish is dark horn in color, and their shanks and toes are slate blue.

 This variety is recognized for both bearded and non-bearded Polish.
 The British Poultry Standards color specifications, however, differ from the American ones.

 Although not its official name, this variety is frequently called Golden Laced Polish or Polish chicken recognized variety bearded Golden.